-The entire Language Access Plan will be available on SDHC's website at http://www.sdhc.org/ under the Fair Housing section.
+The entire Language Access Plan will be available on SDHC's website under the Fair Housing section.

 G. ACCOMMODATIONS TO A PERSON WITH A DISABILITY POLICY [24 CFR 100.202]

 It is the policy of SDHC to be service-directed in the administration of the housing programs, and to exercise and demonstrate a high level of professionalism while providing housing services to families.